goblinfactory/go-playground-greeting/readme.md

     # ----------------------
     indenting : workbench, tree indent. set this to max `40` depending on screen. change the go static check tool to go-lint. control+, search for static check.

+    # enable shadowing check on save
+    add the following to your settings.json
+    -
+        "gopls": {
+        "ui.diagnostic.analyses": {
+            "shadow": true
+        },
     ```

 -   ~/.zshrc settings